Rules explainer

 Photorealistic RC crawler guide image for Mini And Sportsman Orientation, with premium field-guide styling and no readable embedded text.

-Mini and Sportsman names can signal smaller or more restricted performance paths, depending on the rule set.
+Mini and Sportsman are more constrained performance paths in the source document.
 Restrictions may shape steering, drivetrain, wheelbase, or other build choices.
 The beginner lesson is to read the class definition first and decide whether the local scene has enough drivers to make the build worthwhile.

 Performance Scale orientation